MorganREN/Quiz-system-app/README.md

 # Quiz-system-app
-A quiz system based on the second coursework build by php and mysql
+A quiz system based on the second coursework of COMP23111 build by php and mysql